twitchdev/stardew-valley-extension/README.md

 ## The Game Mod

 The interaction between Stardew valley running on the computer and our backend is controlled by a game mod.
 This mod handles polling the backend to check if a new weather condition is available, as well as forcing the weather change.
-The mod can be downloaded on (Curse Forge)(https://www.curseforge.com/stardewvalley/mods/twitch-in-stardew-valley/files).
+The mod can be downloaded on [Curse Forge](https://www.curseforge.com/stardewvalley/mods/twitch-in-stardew-valley/files).